The Wilds is bringing advanced zoo medicine education to those dedicating their career path to animals.

 Live Sessions

-• We will present a minimum of 3, and potentially up to 6, live procedures that cover a diverse range of content.
+• We will present a minimum of 3 live procedures that cover a diverse range of content.

-• One-on-one chat with any speaker.
-Students can register here for a 30 min private Q&A session with any speaker.
+• During the course, students have the option to register for a 20 min private live Q&A session with any speaker.

 Academic Misconduct